We are big fans of the book First, Break All the Rules, by Marcus Buckingham and Curt Coffman, Amazon.

-In the book they talk about 12 questions to ask employees and we have the option to ask them as a survey and could be complete anonymously if needed.
-However I used this survey a lot at my old company and got some very interesting results.
-For example I have a key employee score us really low on "I have the materials and equipment I need to do my work right".
+In the book they talk about 12 questions to ask employees, and we can automate a one-time survey asking these questions via ID271.
+I used this survey a lot at my old company and got some very interesting results.
+For example, I have a key employee score us really low on "I have the materials and equipment I need to do my work right".
 When I asked more I determined that he simply needed a new computer.
-So consider whether you plan to follow up on the results?
-The survey request could be from CEO Juice perhaps with a question that asks if they want to remain anonymous.

 The greatest managers in the world seem to have little in common.
 They differ in sex, age, and race.
 They employ vastly different styles and focus on different goals.
 Yet despite their differences, great managers share one common trait: They do not hesitate to break virtually every rule held sacred by conventional wisdom.
 They do not believe that, with enough training, a person can achieve anything he sets his mind to.
 They do not try to help people overcome their weaknesses.
 They consistently disregard the golden rule.
 And, yes, they even play favorites.
 This amazing book explains why.

 Marcus Buckingham and Curt Coffman of the Gallup Organization present the remarkable findings of their massive in-depth study of great managers across a wide variety of situations.
 Some were in leadership positions.
 Others were front-line supervisors.
 Some were in Fortune 500 companies; others were key players in small, entrepreneurial companies.
 Whatever their situations, the managers who ultimately became the focus of Gallup's research were invariably those who excelled at turning each employee's talent into performance.